kredati/cin2999f21/1st_etude.md

 In this lesson, as a class, we will arrange one of your sample paragraphs together so that it:
 1. uses themes in a controlled fashion, drawing together three different themes, and not more;
 2. puts subjects and verbs consistently as close together as possible, eschewing qualifying clauses and complex subjects;
-3. avoids impersonal subjects;
+3. avoids impersonal subjects; and,
-4. uses consistent characters, matching your thematic strands, with two or perhaps three characters in the paragraph; and
+4. uses consistent characters, matching your thematic strands, with two or perhaps three characters in the paragraph.
-5. is arranged so that it deploy's Hayot's "uneven U" structure.

 ### Application
 #### Due to course Slack by Monday, November 11.